leon-lei/learning-materials/commands/mysql-cmds.md

 ```
 SELECT * FROM cats;

-SELECT name FROM cats WHERE owner = 'Casey';
+SELECT name FROM cats WHERE owner = 'Casey' LIMIT 2;
 ```

 ## Delete a record from a table